 Section 7.6.
 Leave for Illness.
 Injury or Pregnancy. (a) In the event an employee is unable to work by reason of illness, or injury (including those compensable under workers' compensation), or pregnancy, the Village may grant a leave of absence without pay.
-Said leave shall be with pay provided that the police officer qualifies for short term disability in accordance with the provisions of Ordinance No. 1189, attached hereto as Attachment B. The Village shall pay the difference necessary to constitute: (1) full pay for the first two months; (2) 95% of full pay for the second two months; (3) 90% of full pay for the remaining 8 months; provided, the police officer must have applied and be receiving disability pay from the Police Pension Board during the periods specified above.
-If the police officer is not receiving disability from the Police Pension Board but qualifies under Ordinance No. 1189, he shall be paid short term disability as any other Village employee.
-Employees who otherwise qualify for paid short term disability benefits under Section 11.6 of this Agreement shall be entitled to receive such short term disability benefits for a period of up to 52 weeks per disability.
+Said leave shall be with pay provided that the police officer qualifies for short term disability in accordance with the provisions of Ordinance No. 1189, or with the provisions of Ordinance No. 4690 for employees hired on or after October 1, 2015, attached hereto as Attachment B. The Village shall pay the difference necessary to constitute: (1) full pay for the first two months; (2) 95% of full pay for the second two months; (3) 90% of full pay for the remaining 8 months; provided, the police officer must have applied and be receiving disability pay from the Police Pension Board during the periods specified above.
+If the police officer is not receiving disability from the Police Pension Board but qualifies under Ordinance No. 1189 or 4690 as applicable, he shall be paid short term disability as any other Village employee.
+Employees who otherwise qualify for paid short term disability benefits under Section 11.6 of this Agreement shall be entitled to receive such short term disability benefits for a period of up to 52 weeks per disability, 26 weeks for employees hired on or after October 1, 2015.
 An outline of the coordination of the police disability pension and the Village's short-term disability program is included in Attachment B.